Skip to main content

 Last update:

-• from the private subnet 192.168.199.0/24;
+• from a private subnet 192.168.199.0/24;

-• MySQL semi-sync cluster of arbitrary configuration.
+• a MySQL semi-sync cluster of custom configuration.

-We recommend that you create resources in order.
-If you create all resources at once, Terraform will take into account the dependencies between resources that you specify in the configuration file.
-If dependencies are not specified, resources will be created in parallel, which can cause errors.
-For example, a resource that is required to create another resource may not have been created yet.
+We recommend creating resources in order.
+If you create all resources at once, Terraform will account for dependencies between resources that you specified in the configuration file.
+If dependencies are not specified, resources will be created in parallel, which may lead to errors.
+For instance, a resource required for creating another resource might not have been created yet.

 1. Optional: configure the providers.